PureHarmonyProject/YTMusic/README.md

 # YTMusic
-YouTube Music client for HarmonyOS and Oniro platforms
+YouTube Music client for HarmonyOS and Oniro platforms with NewPipe API